Penn Forest Questions

 In many parts of the world, graves are reused after a time.
 In Germany, for example, graves are often rented for 30-years.
 After that time, if family members don’t renew the lease, the bones are removed and put in a community ossuary, and the grave is rented to some other family.

 At Penn Forest, the space is yours in perpetuity because reusing graves would damage tree and plant roots and interfere with forest restoration.
-Our interment rights are sold for one-time use only, except cremated remains can be buried after a whole-body burial at an additional fee.
+Our burial rights are sold for one-time use only, except cremated remains can be buried after a whole-body burial at an additional fee.
 Once the cemetery is full, the land will revert back to forest, the graves will not be disturbed, and the endowment care funds will be used to maintain the cemetery in perpetuity.

 May we hold funeral or memorial services at Penn Forest?